Estimating Driver Personality Traits from On-Road Driving Data: Discussion

 \subsection{Contribution of sensors}

-We investigate which sensors contributed to the prediction.
-We focus on the results of TMT~(B) with model (i) using ridge regression for the arterial roads and those of UFOV with model (ii) using lasso regression for the intersections.
-We regard the absolute values of the standardized regression coefficient of ridge and lasso regression as the contribution of each feature.
+We investigate which sensors contributed to the estimation.
+We focus on the results of TMT~(B) with model (i) using ridge regression for the arterial roads and those of UFOV with model (ii) using random forest for the intersections.
+We regard the absolute values of the standardized regression coefficient of ridge and the mean of accumulation of the impurity decrease within each tree of random forest as the contribution of each feature.
 The absolute values are summed for each sensor.
 Then, we compare the relative proportions of the three most important sensors.

 Table \ref{tab:coef_sensor} shows the relative proportions of the three most important sensors.
-For the arterial roads, the three most important sensors and their relative proportions were the rate of change of the accelerator position (75.0\%), steering angle (21.7\%), and lateral jerk (1.7\%), while for the intersections, the three most important sensors and their relative proportions were the rate of change of the accelerator position (51.2\%), steering angle (25.5\%), and brake pressure (10.4\%).
+For the arterial roads, the three most important sensors and their relative proportions were the rate of change of the accelerator position (75.0\%), steering angle (21.7\%), and lateral jerk (1.7\%), while for the intersections, the three most important sensors and their relative proportions were the rate of change of the accelerator position (84.6\%), accelerator position (9.81\%), and steering angle (3.11\%).
 The rate of change of the accelerator position and steering angle are commonly important sensors for both arterial roads and intersections.
-However, the importance of the former was higher on the arterial roads and the importance of the latter was higher at intersections.
-It is natural that the steering angle information is more important at intersections because drivers perform turns at intersections.
-Furthermore, the brake pressure was a unique effective sensor at intersections.
+At intersections, the accelerator position was a unique effective sensor, and furthermore, the rate of change of the accelerator position was more important.
 These important sensor differences between road types were also observed in other tests.
 Thus, these differences were caused by the differences among road types rather than those among cognitive function tests.
-Moreover, it was assumed that these differences occurred because driving behavior depends on the road type or driving scene and road type segmentation could capture these differences.
+Moreover, we assume that these differences occurred because driving behavior depends on the road type or driving scene and road type segmentation could capture these differences.